-The OCI card is a long-term visa, with restrictions on voting rights, taking up the government jobs and buying the land.
+The OCI card is a long-term multiple entry visa, with restrictions on voting rights, taking up the government jobs and buying the land.
 Indian authorities have interpreted the law to mean a person cannot have a second nationality simultaneously having an Indian passport.
 Therefore, there are no exceptions to anyone no longer to use Indian IDs after receiving OCI.

 Where to search for information about OCI?

 Who is eligible to apply for Overseas Citizen of India Card?

 - Who was a citizen of India on or at any time after January 26, 1950; or

 - Who was eligible to become citizen of India on January 26, 1950; or